GodotSteam/GodotSteam/docs/tutorials/friends_lobbies.md

 Inside of the loop we'll call `Steam.getFriendByIndex` to get the Steam ID of our friend at this index.

-Note: you must use the same flag as the flag used inside of `Steam.getFriendCount`.
-[List of friend flags.](https://godotsteam.com/enums/friends/#friendflags)
+Note: You must use the same flag as the flag used inside of `Steam.getFriendCount`.
+Refer to the [list of friend flags](../classes/friends.md#friendflags) for valid options.

 ````
 var game_info: Dictionary = Steam.getFriendGamePlayed(steam_id)